open-way-learning/owl-handbook/Outreach-Programming/Developing Client-Facing Resources.md

 * Follow the 6x6 Rule: No more than six words per bullet point and six bullet points per slide.

-  ## ** Incorporate Presentation Zen Principles in Every OWL Slide Deck - Design with clarity, restraint, and meaning — not decoration or distraction**
+  ## Incorporate Presentation Zen Principles in Every OWL Slide Deck
+  *\*Design with clarity, restraint, and meaning — not decoration or distraction

 * Must Dos:
   * Embrace simplicity and focus - Each slide should communicate one core idea.
   * Eliminate unnecessary text, bullet points, and decorative clutter - Use strong visuals with purpose.